Community Learning Events

 The ideation session event is an opportunity for participants to work with a group of peers to distill key problem statements related to the topic and produce a set of cogent ideas on how the problem(s) might be addressed in practice.
 These sessions are intended to be light working groups that allow students to apply their critical thinking and communication skills while having the opportunity to meet and collaborate with a group of like-minded peers.

-As the final event of each semester, we organize a fireside chat which includes a panel of industry / academic professionals that work in disciplines related to the topic.
-These events include a moderated discussion and Q&A where students can hear from experts in an informal, interactive setting.
+As the final event of each semester, we organize a fireside chat where participants review content from industry / academic professionals related to the topic.
+They are then lead through a discussion and open Q&A where students have an opportunity to ask questions and share their opinions in an informal, interactive setting.

 All of our community events are held via video conference.
 Therefore, there are no geographical constraints for interested participants.
 However, students must have access to a computer and Internet connection by which they can join sessions.
 Age requirements for the events are as follows: